YangGuo57/1800_202330_DTC01/README.md

 List team members and/or short bio's here...

 - Hi, my name is Yang!
 I am so excited to start this project!
 Let's go Poober!
+Changes for conflict
 - Hi, my name is Patricia and I am excited to share with everyone my vision for a toilet-ful Vancouver!
 - Hi, my name is Shaun.
 I am passionate about the accessibility of public washrooms!